opalj/JCG/README.md

 # Java Call Graph (JCG)
-This repository accommodates the Java Call Graph (JCG) project, a collection of annotated test cases that are relevant for call-graph construction in Java.
-The test cases specifically target the call graph's soundness and, therefore, tests the correct support of Java language features, core APIs, and runtime (JVM) callbacks.
+This repository accommodates the Java Call Graph (JCG) project, a collection of annotated test cases that are relevant for call-graph construction in Java, JavaScript, and Python.
+The test cases specifically target the call graph's soundness and, therefore, tests the correct support of language features, core APIs, and runtime callbacks.
 Not supporting those features/APIs will render the call graph unsound.

 The project's structure and usage are explained in the following.